RadAlpaca11/MOF-canadarm-portfolio/index.md

 ## Prototyping
 When talking with the museum staff and volunteers, I discovered that they had some grabber arms, and I saw the amazing opportunity to use them for the activity.
+The activity started out very simple, scattering objects around on the ground, and a bin that they would have to drop the objects in using the arm.
+Over time it evolved.
+First with decorating the bin to look like the space shuttle, so that they were retrieving objects from space, into the payload bay.
+This helped to connect what visitors were doing, to the actual space shuttle.